 \section{Preliminaries: Gaussian Processes}

 We model the monitored quantity as an unknown function over a domain and use Gaussian processes~(GPs)~\cite{RasmussenW05} to represent both spatial structure and predictive uncertainty.

-\textit{GP prior:} A Gaussian process is a stochastic process such that any finite collection of function values is jointly Gaussian.
-Equivalently, a GP induces a distribution over functions, making it a flexible Bayesian prior for regression.
-We place a GP prior on the latent field $f(\cdot)$:
+\textbf{GP Prior:} A Gaussian process is a stochastic process such that any finite collection of function values is jointly Gaussian.
+Equivalently, a GP induces a distribution over functions, making it an expressive Bayesian prior for regression.
+We place a GP prior on the latent data field $f(\cdot)$:

 where $m(x)$ is the mean function (often taken to be $0$ after normalization) and kernel $k(x,x')$ is a positive semi-definite covariance function.
 The kernel specifies prior correlations: